DevelopersOverview

 First-party and community ship through one pipeline

-Your pwpack publish lands in the catalog the same way our internal teams ship blocks.
-Same review, same versioning, same AI discoverability.
+Your pack lands in the catalog the same way our internal teams ship blocks — packaged with the CLI, submitted for review, versioned, and AI-discoverable once published.

 Contracts are frozen, evolution is reviewable

 Public surfaces are versioned.
-Breaking changes need an architecture record and a migration path.
+Breaking changes ship with a migration path.
 Read what changed before you upgrade.

 AI cannot reach past your manifest